 Typically 25-50% improvement is seen after one session.
-In darker skin individuals, the improvements are typically around the 25% whereas in lighter individuals the improvement is more near the 50%.
-However everyone reacts differently to the laser.
+In darker skin individuals, the improvements are typically around 25% whereas in lighter individuals the improvement is more near 50%.
+However, everyone reacts differently to the laser.
 Dr. Behnam provides acne scar removal Los Angeles.

 What is a typical day in the day of Laser Resurfacing for acne scars?

-- Patient arrive 1 hour and 15 minutes prior to the procedure
+- Patient arrive 1 hour and 15 minutes before the procedure

 - You are taken to our laser room with windows overlooking beautiful Santa Monica

 - Face is washed